Future-Power-Networks/MAPDN/README.md

 * `--alias` is the alias you used to distinguish different experiments.
 * `--mode` is the mode of the envrionment you used to train your model.
 * `--scenario` indicates the power system on which you trained your model.
-* `--voltage-loss-type` indicates the voltage loss you used for training.
+* `--voltage-barrier-type` indicates the voltage barrier function you used for training.
 * `--save-path` is the path you saved your model.
 You just need to give the parent path including the directory `model_save`.
 * `--test-mode` is the test mode you would like to use.
 There are 2 modes you can use, i.e. `single` and `batch`.
 * `--test-day` is the day that you would like to do the test.
 Note that it is only activated if the `--test-mode` is `single`.